GetMetaMap/metamap-ios-sdk/docs/metamap-ios.md

 ---
 title: "iOS"
-excerpt: "Add the Mati button to your iOS app."
+excerpt: "Add the Metamap button to your iOS app."
 slug: "mobile-sdks"
 category: 61141a8437375100442f3d20
 hidden: true
 ---
-# Mati iOS Usage Guide
+# Metamap iOS Usage Guide

-The following describes how to install and use the Mati iOS SDK for your application.
+The following describes how to install and use the Metamap iOS SDK for your application.

 ## iOS Demo App

-You can go to GitHub and download the [Mati iOS demo app](https://github.com/GetMati/mati-mobile-examples/tree/main/swiftDemoApp(native))
+You can go to GitHub and download the [Metamap iOS demo app](https://github.com/GetMati/mati-mobile-examples/tree/main/swiftDemoApp(native))

 ## Requirements and size
    iOS 12+
    Xcode 12.0
    Swift 5.0

 SDK compiled size: ~10MB

 Source (in project files): 55MB

-## Add the Mati SDK
+## Add the Metamap SDK
 <!--
-There are two ways to add the Mati SDK for iOS:
+There are two ways to add the Metamap SDK for iOS:
 * [Using CocoaPods](#install-using-cocoapods)
 * [Using the Swift Package Manager](#install-using-spm)
 -->